MicrosoftDocs/azure-media-services/media-services/latest/includes/term-asset.md

 title: Asset
 ---

 **Asset** - A Media Services asset is an Azure Storage block blob container.
-It is used to hold MP4 files as well as manifests, captions, and other data.
-It can be used to store files for video on demand, encoding inputs and ouputs, live streaming outputs, etc.
+It contains all the files related to one piece of media such as MP4 files as well as manifests, captions, and other data.
+It can be used to store files for video on demand, encoding inputs and outputs, live streaming outputs, etc.